godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 ------

 .. image:: /img/scene_tree_example.png

+Now that the concept of nodes has been defined, the next logical step is to explain what a Scene is.

 A scene is composed of a group of nodes organized hierarchically (in tree fashion).
 Furthermore, a scene: